khanduri/topup/python/README.md

 - The backend is written in Python / Flask and can scale very well as each API is stateless and requires context be passed via REST API
 - The backend databases aceess are primarily done through a Repository pattern / Data access layer.
 All code will be under teh "Depot" module.
 This makes the services stateless.
 This is easier to test / maintain in the long run.
 - Each "service" can be a separate deployment target for the future.
 This way we can keep all services in a single repo, but scale the application as we please in the future (This is a hybrid approach to monolith and SOA that helps in testing and staging setups as well).
 Happy to chat more about this if there are questions.
+- The app is containarized using Docker.
+It's currently deployed on hekoru, but with any managed container service (ie: any managed k8s cluster) can be deoplyed to any public cloud (AWS, GCP, Azure) rather easily.
+Sample files on deplying to GCP are provided in the `infra` forlder

 ## Frontend: